taldatech/deep-latent-particles-web/index.md

 <br>
 We propose the <b>Chamfer-KL</b>, a <i>novel modification</i> for the KL term:
 $$ d_{CH-KL}(S_1, S_2) = \sum_{x \in S_1}\min_{y \in S_2}KL(x \Vert y) + \sum_{y \in S_2}\min_{x \in S_1}KL(x \Vert y). $$
-Note that the Chamfer-KL is not a meteric and maintains the properties of the standard KL term.
+Note that the Chamfer-KL is not a metric and maintains the properties of the standard KL term.
 <br>
-Intuitively, the prior proposes interesting locations for keypoints based on SSM and the posterior picks good locations that align with the reconstruction objective, whilst not being limited by the mean operation of the SSM.
+Intuitively, the prior proposes interesting locations for keypoints based on SSM and the posterior picks good locations that align with the reconstruction objective, whilst not being limited by the averaging operation of the SSM.
 <br>
 Our ablative analysis shows that this modification is crucial for the performance of the model, and the method does not work without it.